 In all cases, you need to use another browser in order to add a link again on your WordPress blog.
 Then, see if it worked or not.
 If it does, you have confirmed that one of the above problems exists.
 What you need to do is to switch the theme with any other one, and try adding a link with your web browser.

 If you see that you can add your link to WordPress, then, it’s an issue with your theme.
 Just ask for an update or in other cases, your theme can be built without supporting that specific browser.

 In the other case, keep your actual theme and everything the same, but test the function with another browser.
 Of course, if you notice the difference, you will need to update the browser or use another one, instead.

 If with the above verification, you get the same thing, then, it’s probably one of the PHP extensions was missed.
 It can be caused by a new server update.
 Or, because the hosting company that you’re using isn’t taking care of everything.

 There are a few PHP extensions that WordPress needs to work with.
-That depends on the plugins and themes that you’ re using.
+That depends on the plugins and themes that you’re using.
 So, there is no exact number of extensions to add in the server.
-Furthermore, if you’re hosting with a low quality hosting provider, then, it’s the time to switch to a quality hosting.
-I recommend WP Engine, or LiquidWeb.
+Furthermore, if you’re hosting with a low-quality hosting provider, then, it’s the time to switch to a quality hosting.
+I recommend WP Engine or LiquidWeb.
 Both are high quality and fully managed hosting services.

-These are the 3 common cases where you can’t find a way to add links in WordPress posts, pages or images.
+These are the 3 common cases where you can’t find a way to add links to WordPress posts, pages or images.
 If you’ve followed them one by one, you will find the problem in general.
 If you still unable to fix it, then, post your questions in your comment and I’ll be glad to help.
 That way, I can add your exact solution to this list and help the others.